-High jumper Mutaz Essa Barshim secured bronze and silver medals at the London 2012 Olympic Games and 2013 IAAF World Championships respectively before climbing up to the top step of the podium earlier this month when he won at the 2014 IAAF World Indoor Championships.
+High jumper Mutaz Essa Barshim secured bronze and silver medals at the 2012 Olympics and 2013 IAAF World Championships respectively before climbing up to the top step of the podium earlier this month at the 2014 IAAF World Indoor Championships.

 The 22-year-old Qatari, who holds the Asian record indoors and outdoors, is next up to try our work, rest and play questions.

 MUTAZ AT WORK

 What are your three favourite things about being an athlete?